codemariner/tconf/DOC.md

 The above will result in an untyped config object that merges all configurations found under two different directories.

-### Tconf#register\<T extends Runtype\>(name:string, schema:T):Static\<typeof T\>
+### Tconf#register\<T extends z.ZodTypeAny\>(name:string, schema:T):z.infer\<T\>
 Registers a named configuration with associated schema.
-This will load, validate, and return the schema synchronously.
-This allows application modules to have their configuration managed by a common tconf instance.
+This will re-validate the cached configuration with the expanded schema and return the typed configuration synchronously.
+This allows application modules to have their configuration managed by a common tconf instance without re-reading files from disk.

 ## Modular Configuration